xXMRK888YTXx/My-Dictionary/ReadMe.md

 # [En] Application Description

-YourDictionary - your personal assistant for learning foreign languages!
+My dictionary - your personal assistant for learning foreign languages!

-YourDictionary is an intuitive and effective application for learning foreign words, designed specifically for those who want to improve their vocabulary and increase their level of foreign language proficiency.
+My dictionary is an intuitive and effective application for learning foreign words, designed specifically for those who want to improve their vocabulary and increase their level of foreign language proficiency.

 The main features of the application are:

 1. Create your own personalized dictionary: You can easily add new words and phrases that you have learned during the learning process.
 Just enter a word and its translation and it will be automatically saved in your personalized dictionary.

-2. Practice Modes: Practice modes in YourDictionary ensures effective memorization of added words and phrases.
+2. Practice Modes: Practice modes in My dictionary ensures effective memorization of added words and phrases.
 We can practice translation by memory or by ear.

-Regardless of your language proficiency level, YourDictionary will be your faithful companion in your journey to language mastery.
-Learn words, practice and reach new heights in language learning with YourDictionary!
+Regardless of your language proficiency level, My dictionary will be your faithful companion in your journey to language mastery.
+Learn words, practice and reach new heights in language learning with My dictionary!

-# Описание структуры проекта
+# Description of the project structure

 ## [AdmobManager]
 Module with Admob components